 Conclusions and Future Work

-The production Infrastructure satisfactorily met the PY3 targets of the SA1 project metrics: the number of RCs integrated, number of job slots offered, usage.
+The production Infrastructure satisfactorily met the PY3 targets of the SA1 project metrics: the number of RCs integrated, number of job slots offered, and the usage.
 The Desktop Grid integration is being piloted in Hungary.

 Objective 1 (O1): The continued operation and expansion of today’s production Infrastructure.